Ibrahim Eissa: Reopening of Al-Dustour and trials

 In 2004, Eissa was offered two jobs.
 The first was as editor-in-chief of the El-Ghad Party's newspaper.
 Ayman Nour, the party's leader at that time, wanted to hire Eissa because his popularity would build a larger base for the party.
 At the same time, he was approached by Essam Fahmi about restarting Al-Dustour.
-Although Eissa chose to work with the El-Ghad Party, the move was blocked when the security services made Mostafa Moussa fire Eissa during 2005 while Ayman Nour was in prison.
+Although Eissa chose to work with the El-Ghad Party, the move was blocked when the security services made Mostafa Moussa fire Eissa in 2005 while Ayman Nour was in prison.
 Eissa fell back on his second choice and became editor in chief at Al-Dustour.
 In 2005, he took over Fahmi's other newspaper, Sawt Al-Umma, and made regular appearances on the TV show Min Awul Sadr.

 In June 2006, Eissa was convicted of defaming Hosni Mubarak in a piece that described a lawyer's attempt to take the president and his family to court for corruption.
 He was sentenced to a year in prison, alongside his lawyer Said Abdullah.
 The ruling was overturned in February 2007, and Eissa instead had to pay a $3,950 fine.
 The suit was filed on behalf of Mubarak by a private citizen and proceeded quickly, in contravention of Egyptian judicial norms.

 On 5 December 2007, Eissa faced trial in Algalaa' Court after he published an article about Mubarak's health problems.
 On 31 March 2008, he was found guilty of damaging the national economy after the Central Bank testified that $350 million in investments left Egypt in the days after the article was published.
 On 28 September 2008, the Boulak Abul Ela Appeals Court upheld the guilty verdict, but reduced Eissa's sentence to two months in prison, charging Eissa with reporting and publishing false information.
 The appeal was originally brought by state security prosecutors, who argued that the six-month term was too light.
-Eissa was quoted saying, "This sentence opens the gates of hell for the Egyptian press."
+Eissa was quoted as saying, "This sentence opens the gates of hell for the Egyptian press."
 NGOs such as Amnesty International and the Arabic Network for Human Rights Information denounced the verdict.
 On 8 October 2008, Eissa's sentence was pardoned by Mubarak.

 On 5 October 2010, Ibrahim Eissa was fired from his position at Al-Dustour after the paper was purchased by Sayyid Badawi, a businessman and member of the Egyptian Wafd Party.
 According to Eissa, Badawi's takeover of the paper was engineered specifically to stop him from writing.
 The immediate reason was his desire to publish a piece by Mohamed El Baradei who opposed President Mubarak and was a potential presidential candidate.
 Earlier in the same year, Eissa was fired from his position as host of Baladna bel Masry, an ONTV political talk show.